annahosanna/reactor-http3-experiment/README.md

 ### I have not load tested opening more than about 500 connections per second.

-### 500,000 parallel requests can be processed on a single connection in 20 seconds.
-(More connections does not increase the service rate) (The built in `receiveForm()` method, which handles multipart forms, takes four times as long)
+### 500,000 parallel requests can be processed on a single connection in 20 seconds with JDBC, or 25 seconds with R2DBC.
+More connections with parrellel requests can be significantly slower (> 10x) with JDBC; however, with R2DBC, for four connections, it takes less than twice as long to complete four times the number of requests.
+Side notes: The built in `receiveForm()` method, which handles multipart forms, takes four times as long for the JDBC single connection case - 80 seconds. )

 ### Testing note: MacOS uses different cores depending on if it is plugged in and other factors.
 Other operating systems have similar factors such as file handles (nfiles), threads, and virtual memory.
 The jvm has settings which affect garbage collection and heap size.
 None of these have been taken into account.